LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

 ENDDATE = (TODAY - timedelta(days=2)).date()
 ```

-In this example, we use the data access API provided by Academia Sinica - Micro Air Quality Sensors.
-According to the specified date <YYYY-MM-DD> and device code <ID>, the sensing data of the corresponding date and device can be downloaded in CSV file format.
-Note that due to the limitations of the data access API, the specified date <YYYY-MM-DD> can only be a date within the past 30 days from the date of download.
+In this case, we're utilizing the data access API from Academia Sinica's Micro Air Quality Sensors.
+This allows you to download sensing data in a CSV file format for a specific date (input as <YYYY-MM-DD>) and device (using the device code <ID>).
+However, it's important to remember that this API only lets you access data from the past 30 days from your current download date.
+So, the date you choose must be within this 30-day window.

 ```
 https://pm25.lass-net.org/data/history-date.php?device_id=<ID>&date=<YYY-MM-DD>&format=CSV
 ```

-For example, suppose we want to download the sensing data of EPA Wanhua Station on September 21, 2022, we can download it in the following ways:
+If we're looking to get the sensor data from the EPA Wanhua Station for September 21, 2022, we can do so by following these steps:

 ```
 https://pm25.lass-net.org/data/history-date.php?device_id=EPA-Wanhua&date=2022-09-21&format=CSV
 ```

-Using this method, we write a Python function `getDF`, which can download the sensing data of the past 10 days for the given device code, and return the collected data in the form of a single DataFrame object.
+We've created a Python function named `getDF`.
+This function can retrieve the sensor data from the past 10 days for a specified device code.
+It then compiles this data and returns it as a single DataFrame object.

 ```python
 def getDF(id):